kelseysry/authneticate-me/README.md

 ![login page](https://res.cloudinary.com/mabmab/image/upload/v1636836616/khmer_food/login_osmrto.png)

+## Explore Page

+A user can scroll through the explore page to view the different restaurants in Phnom Penh, Cambodia.
+Each restaurant picture is a nav link that will navigate a user to that restaurant's page.

 ## Instructions on How to Install Mab Mab app
 1. run git clone
 2. run npm install in the root directory